 Owners looking to maximize tax savings

 Retirement savings are excellent.
-But lowering income tax is one of the best benefits and what drives the majority of business owners to defined benefit plans.
+But lowering income tax is one of the best benefits and what drives the majority of business owners to solo defined benefit plans.
 Combining marginal state and federal tax rates can make these plans a no-brainer for business people searching for tax deferrals.
 Any defined benefit plan funding will come off at the owner’s marginal tax rate.

 Many clients save over 40% in taxes when considering their marginal rates.
 But a cash balance plan can be especially appealing in states like California, where the top marginal income tax rate is 13.3%.
 With the maximum federal rate at 37%, employers who reside in states with no (or negligible) state tax can make a big difference.